Home Capital rebuilding mortgage pipeline, but challenges remain

 After warning in May that its ability to continue as a going concern was in jeopardy, Home Capital now says it has enough liquidity and credit to stay in business for the foreseeable future.
 But restoring a measure of financial stability was expensive.

-The company swallowed nearly $234-million in pre-tax expenses in the second quarter, which ended June 30.
+The company swallowed nearly $234-million in pretax expenses in the second quarter, which ended June 30.
 Costs included $130.6-million in upfront fees and interest on an emergency loan to prop up the business as its liquidity was drying up in the depths of the crisis.

 Home Capital recently paid down the outstanding balance on a $2-billion credit facility provided by Berkshire Hathaway Inc., Mr. Buffett’s firm, relieving it of the need to make onerous interest payments.
-But it also spent about $7-million in the quarter settling a dispute with the Ontario Securities Commission and a class action lawsuit.
+But it also spent about $7-million in the quarter settling a dispute with the Ontario Securities Commission and a class-action lawsuit.

 “While all of these steps were deliberate and necessary, we did incur significant costs,” said interim chief financial officer Robert Blowes.